Mission Statement

 1944

-Forced exile of the Crimean Tatar people-nation from their homeland.
-(Rome Statute of ICC (2002); UN Convention on Genocide (1948) The genocide of the Crimean Tatar People by the Soviet Union (Russia) resulted in the deaths of 46.2% of the population, with 80% of those who died being children.
+Forced expulsion of autochthonous nation of Crimea Crimean Tatars from land of ancestral.
+(Rome Statute of ICC (2002); UN Convention on Genocide (1948) The genocide of Crimean Tatar nation by the Soviet Union (Russia) resulted in the deaths of 46.2% of the nation, with 80% of those who died being children.
 (Z.Bekirova, 2013)

 2014

-“The systematic destruction of the Crimean Tatar people began with the mass drowning of 10,000 Crimean Tatars ordered by Catherine the Great” – marking the first documented case of genocide in the Russian Empire.
-This historical finding, documented in Lemkin’s 1953 work, establishes a direct link between Imperial Russian and Soviet policies of genocide against the Crimean Tatar people, demonstrating a continuous pattern of ethnic destruction that persists to this day.
+“The systematic destruction of Crimean Tatar people began with the mass drowning of 10,000 Crimean Tatars ordered by Catherine the Great” – marking the first documented case of genocide in the Russian Empire… “the annihilation of .. the Crimean Tatar Republics..”
+These historical findings, outlined in Lemkin’s 1953 work, establish a direct connection between ongoing attempts to destroy the statehood of the state-forming nation and genocide committed against the Crimean Tatars by Imperial Russian and Soviet regimes.
+This pattern remains evident today.

 RAPHAEL LEMKIN